How to Hunt Late Season Deer, According to Top Whitetail Guides

 “Go in super early with a climber and sit right in the bedding area.” —Anonymous

-Besides the obvious stuff, list your most important late-season gear items.
+List your most important late-season deer hunting gear items.
 Top answers:

 - Ground or box blind